Impacting Vermont Communities

 Signature Events

-Throughout the year, we host our four signature events, all designed to encourage Vermonters to appreciate this beautiful place we live in.
+Throughout the year, we host our four signature Blue Sky VT Days events, all designed to encourage Vermonters to appreciate this beautiful place we live in.
 We encourage activities that strengthen mental and physical wellness by being active outdoors with family and friends.
-Events include Mountain Days in the spring, Hike Bike, & Paddle in the summer, Apple Days in the fall, and Snow Days in the winter.
+We have added a pay it forward component to all our events by selecting a non-profit partner who receives donations based on the virtual and in-person participation.
+Events include Mountain Days in the spring, Kayak Days in the summer, Apple Days in the fall, and Snow Days in the winter.

-• Our annual Hike, Bike & Paddle event had more than 325 people share their photos with us, highlighting their adventures with families and friends enjoying the great outdoors in Vermont.
+- Our annual Kayak Days event directed over $1,200 to Camp Exclamation Point.
+Donations were made based on every person who shared their photo with us, highlighting their adventures with families and friends enjoying the great outdoors in Vermont.

-• In 2022, we put more than 1,200 pecks of apples in Vermonters' hands from 11 participating orchards during Apple Days – that’s approximately 12,000 pounds of apples that found their way into your homes and kitchens.
+- During Apple Days 2025, we put more than 1,500 pecks of apples in Vermonters' hands from 12 participating Vermont orchards – that’s approximately 15,000 pounds of apples that found their way into your homes and kitchens.
+In addition, our pay it forward program resulted in $1,740 being donated to the Vermont Food Bank.

-• For Snow Days 2023, we partnered with Vermont Adaptive Ski & Sports, donating $5 for every photo submitted of Vermonters enjoying being active outside.
-We were able to donate $1,000 through the participation of Vermonters.
+- For Snow Days 2025, we partnered with Vermont Adaptive Ski & Sports, donating $5 for every photo submitted of Vermonters being active outside.
+We were able to donate more than $2,000 to the organization.

 Partnerships and Corporate Giving

 It takes a village to build healthy communities.
 By working together with other nonprofit organizations, we can spark awareness and make impactful, lasting change for Vermonters.
-All of this work creates a healthier Vermont.
-Throughout the course of the year, we support dozens of locally-based nonprofit community organizations by providing financial contributions, in-kind services, and volunteer support from our “Blue Crew” of employees who give their time to support these special causes.
+All this work creates a more connected and healthier Vermont.
+Throughout the course of each year, we support dozens of locally based nonprofit community organizations by providing financial contributions, in-kind services, and volunteer support from our employee “Blue Crew” who give their time to support these special causes.
 A few programs and groups we support include:

-• Girls on the Run Vermont is a nonprofit organization promoting self-esteem and healthy activity for young people who identify as women in grades 3-8.
+- Girls on the Run Vermont is a nonprofit organization promoting self-esteem and healthy activity for young people who identify as women in grades 3-8.
 Their coaches use activities and group discussions to build social, emotional, and physical skills.
-We continue to be a statewide sponsor of Girls on the Run Vermont and several of our employees volunteer at Girls on the Run events.
+We continue to be a statewide sponsor of Girls on the Run Vermont and several of our employees volunteer at Girls on the Run events and as coaches.

-• Wellness Revolution is a program for those who identify as women who want to make bicycling part of their wellness journey.
+- Wellness Revolution is a program for those who identify as women and who want to make bicycling part of their wellness journey.
 Whether a beginning rider or an intermediate cyclist, Wellness Revolution helps build cycling into the lives of participants.
-Programs offered throughout the state help participants through all aspects of cycling, from basic bike maintenance and repairs to physical body conditioning and mindfulness.
-Nearly 60 women were part of the program in 2022, helping them gain confidence on the road.
+Programs offered in various communities across the state help participants through all aspects of cycling, from basic bike maintenance and repairs to physical body conditioning and mindfulness, ultimately helping them gain confidence on the road.

-• Vermont Caring for Children Foundation (VCCF) was created by Blue Cross Vermont.
+- Vermont Caring for Children Foundation (VCCF) was created by Blue Cross VT.
 VCCF is a charitable nonprofit foundation to advance and improve health-related programs that benefit children and youth in Vermont.
-VCCF supports local nonprofit community organizations through financial contributions, in-kind services, and volunteer support.
+VCCF supports local non-profit community organizations through financial contributions, in-kind services, and volunteer support.

 Blue Crew Volunteers